July 01, 2020

 Does Mayo Clinic Laboratories offer any blood testing to evaluate COVID-19 immunity?

-Mayo Clinic Laboratories currently offers the COR2G test, which can be used to detect IgG antibodies against SARS-CoV-2, the causative agent of COVID-19.
+Mayo Clinic Laboratories offers the COR2G test, which can be used to detect IgG antibodies against SARS-CoV-2, the virus that causes COVID-19.
 Mayo Clinic Laboratories advises that COR2G testing should only be performed on individuals at least 10 days after initial symptom onset or at least 10 days after initial known exposure.
 For most patients, IgG antibodies to SARS-CoV-2 develop approximately eight to 11 days post-symptom onset (seroconversion).
-The presence of IgG antibodies indicates that the patient has been exposed to COVID-19.
+The presence of IgG antibodies indicates that the patient has been infected with the coronavirus.

 COVID-19 news and updates